Constitution of Kuwait: Individual and social rights and duties

-Suspension of the constitution in 1976 and 1986

-The Kuwaiti constitution has been suspended twice: in 1976 and 1986.
+Unconstitutional Suspensions in 1976, 1986, and 2024

+Article 181 of the Kuwaiti Constitution stipulates that no part of the Constitution may be suspended except during Martial Law and within the parameters defined by law.
+It also explicitly states that the National Assembly must continue to meet during such periods and that the immunity of its members cannot be violated.
+Contrary to these stipulations, Kuwaiti emirs have unlawfully suspended the parliament and several constitutional provisions indefinitely on three occasions—in 1976, 1986, and most recently in May 2024.

-In August 1976, in reaction to heightened assembly opposition to his policies, the emir suspended four articles of the constitution concerned with political and civil rights (freedom of the press and dissolution of the legislature) and the assembly itself.
-In 1980, however, the suspended articles of the constitution were reinstated along with the National Assembly.
+On 29 August 1976, the Emir Sabah Al-Salim Al-Sabah suspended four articles of the constitution concerned with political and civil rights (freedom of the press and dissolution of the legislature) and the assembly itself.
+In 1981, the suspended articles of the constitution were reinstated along with the National Assembly.

-In 1982 the government submitted sixteen constitutional amendments that, among other things, would have allowed the emir to declare martial law for an extended period and would have increased both the size of the legislature and the length of terms of office.
+In 1982, the government submitted sixteen constitutional amendments that, among other things, would have allowed the emir to declare martial law for an extended period and would have increased both the size of the legislature and the length of terms of office.
 In May 1983, the proposals were formally dropped after several months of debate.
 Nonetheless, the issue of constitutional revisions continued as a topic of discussion in both the National Assembly and the palace.

-In 1986 the constitution was again suspended, along with the National Assembly.
-As with the previous suspension, popular opposition to this move emerged; indeed, the prodemocracy movement of 1989-90 took its name, the Constitutional Movement, from the demand for a return to constitutional life.
-This opposition became more pronounced following the Iraqi occupation, which abrogated all constitutional rights, and following Kuwait's return to sovereignty in 1991.

-In early 1992, many press restrictions were lifted.
+On 3 July 1986, several articles of the constitution were suspended By Emir Jaber Al-Ahmad Al-Sabah.
+Opposition to this move emerged; the pro-parliament movement of 1989–90 took its name, the Constitutional Movement, from the demand for a return to constitutional life.
+This opposition became somewhat more pronounced following the Iraqi occupation, which abrogated all constitutional rights, and following Kuwait's return to sovereignty in 1991.
+In early 1992, press restrictions were lifted.
 After the October 1992 election, the National Assembly exercised its constitutional right to review all emiri decrees promulgated while the assembly was in dissolution.